 What is LoRaWAN Technology?

 The great thing about this technology is that it is based on an open standard.
 It uses an unlicensed spectrum as part of the ISM frequency band (“Industrial, Scientific, and Medical”, German: Industry, Science and Medicine).
 In Europe, the LoRaWAN uses the 868 MHz frequency range, while in the USA the 915 MHz frequency band is released.
 By using the unlicensed spectrum, it is very easy to set up and use your own network.
-Many telecommunications operators are already using LoRaWAN and offer the technology as part of their service offering in numerous countries worldwide.
+Many telecommunications operators are already benefiting from LoRaWAN use cases or offering the technology as part of their service offering in numerous countries worldwide.
 Comcast, KPN, Orange, SK Telecom and many other providers are actively implementing large-scale launches in their markets.
 This makes LoRaWAN even more interesting as a technology because it is compatible with the networks of different operators – large and small.

 The LoRaWAN standard is monitored by the LoRa Alliance, which in turn consists of over 500 members who support the protocol and align many of their components, products, and services with LoRaWAN.
 These include companies such as MOKOSMART, ARM, Cisco, Microchip, and ST.